leojackson/PsLogLite/docs/usage.md

 ## How It Works

-PSLogLite works by overriding some built-in cmdlets of the [Microsoft.PowerShell.Utility](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/) with functions that capture the string being written and log it to a file, before passing the string along to the cmdlet in question.
+PsLogLite works by overriding some built-in cmdlets of the [Microsoft.PowerShell.Utility](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/) with functions that capture the string being written and log it to a file, before passing the string along to the cmdlet in question.
 This is done by generating a proxy command using the output of the Create method from the System.Management.Automation.ProxyCommand class, wrapping it in a PowerShell function, and adding custom logic before passing the value on to the cmdlet in question.

 This is available currently for the following functions: